mimig298/Pings-pt/Readme.md

 * NPCs (Enemies, critters, etc.)
 * Dropped items

-Duration, limit and cooldown of pings are configurable in the config.
+Duration, limit and cooldown of pings are configurable in the server config, ping visuals in the client config.

 Credits:
 * _hamstar_ for map draw code

 Changelogs:
-v0.1.1.2:
-- Fixed a server error when a player dies in multiplayer
+v0.2:
+- Port to tml 1.4
+- Add client config to toggle ping visuals

 v0.1.1.1:
 - Added Desert Fossil, Silt and Slush to the ore category